Estimated reading time: 5 minutes

 This means you can write correspondence and reports with ease.

 Since leadership and management require administrative tasks, being good at writing helps to save time.

-Your team will respect you if you draw your observations from hard data and information.
+Your team will respect you by drawing your observations from complex data and information.

 If you can’t answer questions and provide evidence, you’ll lose their respect.